PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 SuffixMatchNode
 ~~~~~~~~~~~~~~~

-A SuffixMatchNode can be used to quickly check whether a given name belongs to a set or not.
+A SuffixMatchNode can be used to quickly check whether or not a given name belongs to a set.
 This is achieved
 using an efficient tree structure based on DNS labels, making lookups cheap.
 Be careful that Suffix Node matching will match for any sub-domain, regardless of the depth, under the name added to the set.
 For example,
 if 'example.com.' is added to the set, 'www.example.com.' and 'sub.www.example.com.' will match as well.